Sushmithanv07/Practo/README.md

 The core programming language for the application.
 Object-oriented and versatile, providing a robust foundation for the system.

-<h4>Web Technologies:</h4>
-Utilizes HTML, CSS, and JavaScript for the user interface.
+<h4>Technologies:</h4>
-Ensures a responsive and user-friendly web experience.
+Java, Spring Boot, Spring Data JPA, MySQL Database, Maven Ensures a responsive and user-friendly experience.

 <h4>Database:</h4>
 Relational database management system (e.g., MySQL) for secure and efficient data storage.

 <h4>Spring Framework:</h4>
 Implements the Spring framework for easy integration and management of components.

-<h4>Messaging and Notification:</h4>
-Integrates messaging services for real-time communication between users and healthcare professionals.
-Notification system for appointment reminders and updates.

 <h3>Setup:</h3>
 Clone the repository to your local machine.